 “In general, market dynamics are quite weak for gold.”

 A strong dollar makes dollar-priced gold costlier for non-U.S. investors, while rising U.S. interest rates typically deter investors from buying a non-yielding asset such as gold.

-Gold has fallen around 12 percent since April, hit by rising U.S. interest rates and a global trade war that threatens growth and has led investors to chose the dollar as a safe haven rather than gold.
+Gold has fallen more than 12 percent since in April, marred by rising U.S. interest rates and a global trade war that has led investors to chose the dollar as a safe haven rather than gold.

 “If lingering trade war fears or renewed emerging market jitters sour sentiment, the U.S. dollar may reclaim a haven bid, making gold vulnerable,” said Ilya Spivak, a currency strategist for Dailyfx.

 Silver was up 0.4 percent at $14.28 an ounce.